 If you want to be as healthy as possible you need to make sure your body has enough zinc.
 There are a number of different ways you can do this.
 You can take a zinc supplement or try eating oysters, eggs, mushrooms, chicken, pumpkin seeds or cashew nuts more regularly.
 Zinc is needed for white blood cell production so your body can fight off infection and for healthy skin, hair and nails.

 Instead of pouring milk on your cereal in the morning, why not add a dollop of yoghurt instead?
-You need to choose a yoghurt that contains probiotics (friendly bacteria) as probiotics help your immune system fight against bad bacteria in the gut.
+You need to choose a yoghurt that contains friendly bacteria as these help your immune system fight against bad bacteria in the gut.
 They can also encourage your body to produce more white blood cells.